Fr0stDev/Simpl/README.md

  * Takes in user input
  * Takes 1 argument: prompt
  * Example Usage: input please enter your name:
- * Saves input in variable "output"
+ * Saves input in variable "In"

  ### whatis :
  * Prints the value of a given variable